Lagos State: Fourth Mainland Bridge

 In April 2021 there were 6 bidders for the US$2.5 billion project.
 By December the preferred bidder would be known.

 In January 2022 the Lagos State Governor, Babajide Sanwo-Olu, reiterated the plan by the state government to commence the construction on the Opebi-Mende link bridge and the 38-kilometre 4th mainland bridge: "Construction work on the 38km 4th Mainland Bridge — which will be the longest in Africa — and the Opebi-Mende link bridge will commence this year."

 Transportation

 Transportation by air

 Murtala Mohammed International Airport in Ikeja is one of Nigeria's five major international airports.
 It was built in 1978 and named after the former military head of state Late General Murtala Mohammed.

-Lagos has also has the Lekki-Epe International Airport which is a proposed airport in Lekki, Nigeria, designed for a capacity of 5 million passengers annually.
+Lagos also has the Lekki-Epe International Airport which is a proposed airport in Lekki, Nigeria, designed for a capacity of 5 million passengers annually.

 Transportation by land

 People can commute using by bus using the Lagos Bus Rapid Transit System, also known as Lagos BRT which is regulated by LAMATA.